NRLMMD-GEOIPS/geoips/docs/source/userguide/plugin_registries.rst

 **********************************
-GeoIPS Plugin Registries Explained
+GeoIPS Plugin Registries
 **********************************

+In summary, the plugin registry is a cached ledger of all available plugins within every geoips package, that can be used for all GeoIPS functionality.
+When new plugins are added, users need to run ``create_plugin_registries``, to update the cached registry to include your new plugins.
+Moving from the legacy dynamic system to the current pre-built plugin registry cache reduced the start up time of GeoIPS twenty-fold.

 Defining a Plugin Registry
 --------------------------

-Plugin Registries are fundamental to the processing of any GeoIPS code.
-At their core, they are essentially large dictionaries containing information about each plugin in every GeoIPS package.
-However, they are not just limited to providing information, as they are extended in the backend of GeoIPS to be able to locate and validate eaech plugin at runtime.
+Plugin Registries are crucial for processing with GeoIPS.
+Essentially, they are large dictionaries that store information about plugins across all GeoIPS packages.
+They also provide the backend of GeoIPS with functionality to locate and validate each plugin at runtime.

-Plugin Registries can be created in two methods; one for readability's sake (YAML-based) and another for effeciency's sake (JSON-based).
-The concept of Plugin Registries was inspired by the lack of efficiency brought about by geoips/geoips/geoips_utils.py:load_all_yaml_plugins.
-This function was responsible for locating all yaml-based plugins in every GeoIPS package, then merging them into one nested dictionary that could be accessed by all GeoIPS yaml-based interfaces.
-While this was a good idea in nature, it ended up being called 5 times (one for each interface), and was very slow for each call.
+There are two methods to create Plugin Registries: one prioritizes readability (YAML-based), and the other efficiency (JSON-based).
+The motivation for Plugin Registries stemmed from the inefficiencies observed in the `geoips/geoips/geoips_utils.py:load_all_yaml_plugins` function.
+This function was responsible for locating all YAML-based plugins in the GeoIPS packages and merging them into a single, nested dictionary for access by the YAML-based interfaces.
+Despite its good intentions, it was called multiple times (5 times, one for each interface), significantly impacting GeoIPS performance.

-The new PluginRegistry class, created after we made a script called 'create_plugin_registries.py', is very efficient, and is now only loaded once for any GeoIPS import statement.
-We've done this by adding it as a top-level property, inherited by every type of interface.
+To address this, the new `PluginRegistry` class was introduced, utilizing the `create_plugin_registries.py` script for its creation.
+It significantly improves efficiency, requiring only a single load operation for any GeoIPS import statement.
+This efficiency is achieved by integrating it as a top-level property, inherited across all interface types.

 Creating a Plugin Registry
 --------------------------

 To create a plugin registry, we first must define what needs to be in each registry.
-At it's top level, a plugin registry defines three keys:
+At its top level, a plugin registry defines three keys:
 *{module_based, yaml_based, text_based}*.
-These keys encapsulate every type of plugin used in GeoIPS.
+These keys encapsulate the three plugin types used in GeoIPS.
 For example, a module_based plugin can be an algorithm, reader, etc.
-A text_based plugin (while not many exist), define a custom ascii palette used by certain plugins.
+A text_based plugin (while not many exist), defines a custom ASCII palette used by some plugins.
 A yaml_based plugin, as its name implies, is a yaml file which defines properties for a certain plugin.
 This can be a product, product_default, sector, etc.

-Now that we know the types of plugins expected to be in the registry, we can go about separating these plugins by their corresponding interfaces.
-At the second level of the registry (under their corresponding plugin type), we include interfaces.
-This way, we can separate plugins according to the interface they operate under.
-By designing the registries in this fashion, we streamline methods to access appropriate plugins by the information the include in their own files.
-For example, if we wanted to locate the yaml_plugin *denver* we would use the information as keys shown below to access the registry appropriately.
-This would give us the information we need to load in such plugin.
+The organization within the plugin registry is further refined by categorizing plugins under their corresponding interfaces, facilitating one-call access to plugins based on their operational context.
+This structure allows for efficient plugin locating, loading, and processing, serving as a comprehensive catalog of all plugins across the GeoIPS packages.

+For instance, to access a YAML plugin named ``denver``, one would navigate through the registry using a structured path that reflects the plugin's characteristics and location, as illustrated in the following example:

 .. code-block:: yaml